john-cd/rust_howto/bk/drafts/categories/database/nosql.md

 [![redis~repo][c~redis~repo~badge]][c~redis~repo]
 [![redis~lib.rs][c~redis~lib.rs~badge]][c~redis~lib.rs]

 Redis-rs is a high level [Redis][redis~website]↗{{hi:redis}} library for Rust.
 It provides convenient access to all Redis functionality through a very flexible but low-level API.
-It uses a customizable type conversion trait so that any operation can return results in just the type you are expecting.
-This makes for a very pleasant development experience.
+It uses a customizable type conversion trait, so that any operation can return results in just the type that is expected.

 ```rust,editable,noplayground
 {{#include ../../../crates/cats/database/examples/nosql/redis.rs:example}}